adamroddick/react-auth0/README.md

-# React Bare Minimum
+# React with Auth0 authentication

-A bare minimum setup to work with react and node.
-Compiling and bundling, nothing else.

-* It compiles ES6 code containing JSX syntax
+* It compiles ES6 code containing JSX syntax with `babel`
-* It bundles your code to a single JavaScript file
+* It bundles your code to a single JavaScript file with `browserify`

-## How to use it

-Just download the files and run:

-* `npm i`
-* `npm run build` (`yarn build`) for building the project once
+* It watches you develop and auto bundles with `watchify`
+* It uses a `react` and `react-dom` frontend
+* It uses a `node` and `express` backend
+* It authenticates users with auth0.com
+* It runs on netlify.com

+## Development
-* `npm run watch` (`yarn watch`) to automatically browserify as you save changes
-* `npm start` (`nodemon server.js`) with a custom nodemon config to watch for changes to public\ to restart node after browserify updates the bundle
+* Run two terminal windows, in 1 run `npm run watch` to automatically run browserify bundler as you save changes and in terminal 2 run `npm start` (`nodemon server.js`) which uses a custom nodemon config to watch for changes to public\ to restart node after browserify updates the bundle

-When the build finishes check out the `public` folder.
-There is an `index.html` file and a bundled `app.js`.

 ## Dependencies